SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Method

 resulting in $k^c, v^c \in \mathbb{R}^{\frac{H}{2}\times \frac{W}{2}\times d}$.
 This reduces the key/value token length by a factor of four, enabling each query to attend to a compressed global context with substantially lower memory and computational overhead.

-\textbf{(ii) Local Attention.} To preserve fine-grained spatial details, we introduce \textbf{Blockwise Neighborhood Attention (BNA)}, which restricts attention computation to a local region around each token.
-As shown in \cref{fig:bna_illustration}(a), naive local attention restricts each token to attending only to its spatial neighbors within a fixed window (\eg, $3\times3$), analogous to a convolutional receptive field.
-When visualized in the attention matrix, this local interaction pattern forms a \textit{band-diagonal} structure, as shown in \cref{fig:bna_illustration}(b).
-While such localized attention is more efficient than full self-attention, it is not natively supported on mobile hardware and still incurs nontrivial overhead when applied per token.
-To further optimize for edge deployment, we adopt a \textbf{blockwise} formulation (\cref{fig:bna_illustration}(c)), where the token grid is divided into $B$ (a hyperparameter) non-overlapping spatial blocks, and attention is computed independently within each block.
-Formally, we partition the query, key, and value matrices $q, k, v \in \mathbb{R}^{(H\!W)\times d}$ along the sequence dimension into $B$ non-overlapping blocks:
+\textbf{(ii) Local Attention.} To preserve fine-grained spatial details, we introduce \emph{Blockwise Neighborhood Attention} (BNA), a structured local attention mechanism tailored for mobile-efficient computation.
+As shown in \cref{fig:bna_illustration}(a), naive neighborhood attention~\cite{hassani2023neighborhood} restricts each token to attending only to its spatial neighbors within a fixed window (\eg, $3\times3$), analogous to a convolutional receptive field.
+When visualized in the attention matrix, this local interaction pattern forms a band-diagonal structure, as shown in \cref{fig:bna_illustration}(b).
+While such localized attention is more efficient than full self-attention, it is \emph{not} natively supported on mobile hardware and still incurs nontrivial overhead due to its fine-grained per-token operations.
+To better align with mobile hardware, we first adopt a blockwise formulation, where the token grid is divided into $B$ (a hyperparameter) non-overlapping spatial blocks.
+Specifically, the query, key, and value matrices $q, k, v \in \mathbb{R}^{(H\!W)\times d}$ are partitioned along the sequence dimension into $B$ blocks: